 Who does it apply to?

-The new regulation will apply to any organisation around the world, who deal with EU residents, and it applies to both B2B and B2C.
+The new regulation applies to any organisation around the world, who deal with EU residents, and it applies to both B2B and B2C.

 Marketing to organisations?